samanyougarg/hanuman/README.md

 http://localhost:4000/#development=1

 If you have errors on your page, AMP will list those for you in the console.
 If you do not have any errors, you'll get a message "AMP Validation Successful" on your console.

-## Enabling Google Analytics
-1. Set up your Analytics Tracking ID in _config.yml.
-2. Remove {% comment %} and {% endcomment %} tags in the default.html file in layouts directory.

 ## Contributing